jinxinyii/Records/README.md

 4. Update the `config.php` file with your database credentials.

-# Start of Selection
 ## Usage
 - Open `index.php` in your web browser to log in first.
 - After logging in, navigate to `dashboard.php` to use the forms to log your time.
 - View your logged times in the table below the forms.
-# End of Selection

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.